The Prout School: Extracurricular activities

 Prout has a very large active arts program, including theatre, music, visual arts, and dance.
 The theatre department puts on a play in the winter and a musical in the fall and spring.
 The dance, music, and visual arts departments have a joint program every December and June.

 In addition to the arts programs, the school also offers many clubs and non-athletic teams including Mock Trial, Robotics, and Math Team.
 The school's chapter of the Rhode Island Model Legislature has been highly successful in recent years.
-In the 2020–2021 school year (the Seventy-Fourth Rhode Island Model Legislature), the club enjoyed its most successful year, with Michael J. Garman, the leader of the Liberal Party, serving as President of the State Senate and Ruth Axford as State Senate Conservative Party Leader.
+In the 2020–2021 school year (the Seventy-Fourth Rhode Island Model Legislature), the club enjoyed its most successful year, with Michael J. Garman, the leader of the Liberal Party, serving as President of the Senate and Ruth Axford as Senate Conservative Leader.